 As a starting point, I believe that the full value of pain and suffering for settlement purposes of a broken (fractured) knee (patella) without surgery is between $50,000 and $75,000.
 I believe that the settlement value for a torn meniscus without surgery is between $20,000 and $30,000.
 The above values do not apply to cases where surgery is performed.

 The full value of pain and suffering of a partial patellectomy for settlement purposes is $100,000 to $200,000.
 You could argue that the full value of pain and suffering for open reduction internal fixation (ORIF) surgery on a patella fracture is also $100,000 to $200,000.
 Please keep in mind that the above pain and suffering amounts only apply to Florida injury and cruise ship accident cases and do not apply to workers compensation claims.

 There are many factors that affect the value of a settlement for a knee injury so there is a chance that you may not get any money for your case.

 First, I will discuss some broken knee settlements/verdicts and then I will talk about settlements/verdicts involving a torn meniscus.

 My actual case: $75,000 Settlement for woman who had arthroscopic surgery on a plica in her knee when a car made a left hand turn in front of the car that she was driving and crashed into her.
 The at-fault car was cited for failing to yield the right of way.
 The at-fault car was insured with Progressive Insurance and the uninsured/underinsured motorist (UM/UIM) auto insurance was through Allstate Insurance Company.

 My Broken Knee (Fractured Patella) Settlements

-Confidential Settlement for a woman with a patella (knee) fracture with surgery from a slip and fall at a supermarket in Miami, Florida.
+Confidential settlement for a woman with a patella (knee) fracture with surgery from a slip and fall at a regional supermarket chain in Miami, Florida.

 Other (not mine) Broken Knee (Patella) Settlements and Verdicts